abonello/project_5/README.md

 ### **Scope**
 * [Back to TOP](#uniquecorn-issue-tracker)

-#### Features to implement
+#### Features

 The app should allow the user to fullfill the following tasks:

+* The site is fully responsive.
 * Users can navigate through the site using a navigation system which is functional using typical menu system for both mobile and desktop platforms.
-* The site is fully responsive.
-   _

 * Users can register.
 * Users can log in.
 * Users can log out.